 Rustic Christmas frame

-Class things up with this simple yet sophisticated rustic Christmas frame that looks like a window into your own personal winter wonderland.
-You’ll need a large wooden picture frame, pine branches, bows, ornaments, and any other baubles you want to decorate with.
-The first step is to sand down the frame with sandpaper to create that rustic feel; if you want to paint your frame as well, go for it!
-Then, using a hot glue gun, securely attach your pine branches to the top of the frame.
-After that, it’s time to decorate!
-When you’re done, read these 18 true Christmas miracles that will restore your hope for the holidays.
+Class things up with this simple yet sophisticated rustic Christmas frame, which looks like a window into your own personal winter wonderland.
+You’ll need a large wooden picture frame, pine branches, bows, ornaments, and any other baubles you want to decorate with—just be sure to secure the wintry elements with hot glue.
+Crafting is certainly going to get you in the holiday spirit, as will these best-ever Christmas songs.

 Jingle bell wreath

-For this musical wreath, you’ll need a package of silver and red jingle bells, a foam wreath form, and some hot glue.
-Glue your jingle bells to the wreath form, making sure to have the jingle side face-up.
-For a little something extra, tie some ribbon into a bow at the top.
-Now you’ll be able to make festive music well into the night!
-This is the surprising history behind some of your favorite Christmas carols.
+The more Christmas wreath ideas, the merrier!
+For this musical wreath, you’ll need a package of jingle bells, a foam wreath form, and some hot glue.
+Glue the bells to the wreath form, keeping the jingle side face up, before completing with a ribbon bow on top.

 Origami Christmas tree

 Cheap and easy DIY Christmas decorations that require only paper and scissors?
 Yes, please!
 These origami Christmas trees are easy to make yet impressive to look at.
 Fold and cut a square sheet of green paper until it turns into the Christmas tree of your dreams.
 Paper Christmas trees easily make the list as one of the best artificial Christmas trees (yup, they totally count).

 Everything is better all tied up in a bow—including this Christmas decoration.
 Wrap tangerines in translucent paper and use green ribbon to separate each one.
 Tie a big bow at the top to complete this delicious wreath—the perfect gift for foodies.